kenjones-cisco/building-openapis/content/best-practices/design.md

 #### Versioning

 Always version your API.
-Use [Semantic Versioning](http://semver.org/) for defining versions.
+Use [Semantic Versioning](http://semver.org/) :fa-external-link: for defining versions.

 The major version should be included in the URL.